cosden/cosden.github.io/about.md

 [Research Software Engineering Group](https://researchcomputing.princeton.edu/software-engineering).

-I'm heavily involved in the [US-RSE Assocation](https://us-rse.org) currently serving as one of the founding steering committee members.
+I'm heavily involved in the [US-RSE Assocation](https://us-rse.org) currently serving as the chair of the founding steering committee.

 I have a Ph.D. in Mechanical Engineering from University of Pennsylvania.
 An M.S. from Syracuse University, also in Mechanical